Abishang21/Aircraft-Risks-Analysis/README.md

 **Aircraft Accident Trends**

-- Cessna, Piper, and Beech aircraft account for the highest number of accidents
+- Cessna, Piper, and Beech aircraft have the highest number of accidents

-- Abernathy ,777 and Robert John makes report significantly lower accident rates.
+- Abernathy, 777, and Robert John planes have much fewer accidents.

 - The most accident-prone aircraft models include Cessna 152 ,172 and 172N.

-- There has been reduced number of accidents over the years
+- The number of accidents has gone down over the years.

 [Visualization: Aircraft accident rates by make/model]